preparing for your session

 WE ARE CAPTURING REAL PERSONALITIES.
 NOT FAKE SMILES.

-Our sessions are designed to be more than just a series of posed photos; they are about illustrating who you are right now with honesty.
-Whether it's the playful laughter of your children, the fierce independence, or the quiet moments of connection, we aim to document the personalities that are real and true.
-To help you make the most of your session, we've compiled some tips to ensure it's a fun and relaxed experience.
+My sessions are designed to be more than just a series of posed photos; they are about illustrating who you are right now with honesty.
+Whether it's the playful laughter or the quiet moments of connection, I aim to document the personalities that are real and true.
+To help you make the most of your session, I’ve compiled some tips to ensure it's a fun and relaxed experience.

 Talk to your kids about the session being a fun adventure.
 Don't make it out to be something they have to be good and "behave" for.
 Instead, talk about how they'll be playing and having a great time with me, and that I'll capture those joyful moments.
 This helps set a positive tone and reduces pressure.